lablup/backend.ai-docs-webui/docs/installation/installation.rst

 Agent
 ^^^^^

-Worker node.
-Manage the lifecycle of compute sessions (containers).
+Worker node which manages the lifecycle of compute sessions (containers).

 .. code-block:: shell